DmelladoH/recipeBook/README.md

 # 🍕 Recipe Book

 Welcome to **Recipe Book**!
-This is my personal project where I store and organize my favorite recipes.
-As someone who ❤️ loves cooking, this is a space for me to experiment, share, and savor every dish I create.
+This is my personal space where I keep track of all my favorite recipes.
+As someone who absolutely ❤️ loves cooking, it’s a place for me to experiment, share, and enjoy every dish.
 ---

 ## 🔬 Under the Hood